Rosso84/Exam_Advanced_Java/README.md

 ## About
-There were three tasks that were required to do in order to fulfill the necesserely requirements for a grade C in subject PGR200.
+There were three tasks that were required to do in order to fulfill the necessary requirements for a grade C in subject PGR200.
 The materials learned in this class included:

 -basic understanding of Maven.